 Diet has long been debated as a factor in causing acne.
 Greasy food and chocolate have been blamed anecdotally for decades.
 We now know it is true that what you eat does affect the formation of pimples and inflammation in the skin.

-- SKIM MILK AND WHEY PROTEIN: Several studies have shown that milk intake, particularly skim milk, might be correlated with more severe acne.
-As stated previously, this may result from skim milk with a higher glycemic index than low fat or full-fat dairy.
+– SKIM MILK AND WHEY PROTEIN: Several studies have shown that milk intake, particularly skims milk, might be correlated with more severe acne.
+As stated previously, this may result from skim milk with a higher glycemic index than low-fat or full-fat dairy.
 Whey protein can spike insulin, and whey protein supplementation was observed to flare acne.

 Complementary medical systems, such as Acupuncture, Ayurveda, and Naturopathy, have believed that what you consume will reveal your skin condition.
 The proposals from diverse viewpoints concur: plant-based diets that have few fried foods and unfermented dairy are best for reducing acne.

 From a homeopathic perspective, the skin is vulnerable to toxins absorbed through the colon and influenced by a congested liver.
-The liver has an immediate impact on hormone excretion, and if it's not able to eliminate properly, there'll be an increase of acne.
-Homeopathy utilizes a comprehensive approach of detoxification, addressing the causes, support of the main organs like the liver, colon, and pancreas.
-The bowels should be kept clean, (utilize a fiber supplement such as flaxseeds, or Psyllium husks (Lepicol).
+The liver has an immediate impact on hormone excretion, and if it’s not able to eliminate properly, there’ll be an increase in acne.
+Homeopathy utilizes a comprehensive approach to detoxification, addressing the causes, and support of the main organs like the liver, colon, and pancreas.
+The bowels should be kept clean, (utilize a fiber supplement such as flaxseeds, or Psyllium husks.

 Western medicine and holistic therapies viewpoints show support for a healthy diet that considers the particular food types addressed in this report, which may reduce acne incidence and severity.
 There are many holistic wellness plans to heal acne for good.